 Our Integrated Approach

 The synergy between research, teaching, and clinical practice is one of the College’s greatest strengths.
 Sargent’s evidence-based approach to practice and education means that research informs all our activities.
 Our faculty members are both engaged in and avid readers of the latest research.
 As a result, Sargent students learn what’s most current, and patients in our clinics get the benefits of the latest proven therapies.
 In fact, many patients enthusiastically participate in our clinical studies and volunteer in our classrooms, giving students the chance to interact with specific disorders they will encounter in clinical practice.

 Students pursuing an academic or career interest in research benefit from our wealth of research activities, as well.
-We offer outstanding opportunities to observe and participate in exciting projects—and, in our doctoral programs, to originate new ones with all the advantages of our strong mentoring model.
+We offer outstanding opportunities to observe and participate in exciting projects, including our undergraduate Senior Thesis for Distinction—and, in our doctoral programs, to originate new ones with all the advantages of our strong mentoring model.
 Students and professionals often come to Sargent College specifically to work with accomplished members of our faculty.
 Many go on to make significant achievements in research or scholarship.